Published Apr 6, 2022

-PS: Want to see more on pinch pots?
-Check out this video in the archives!
+PS: Want to see more on pinching ceramics?
+Check out this pinch pot video in the archive!

 The ceramic artist Greg Payce once said to me, “If you can’t draw it, you can’t make it.”
 If I had heard this as a student, I would have scoffed and kept on working as I had been, which was to simply imagine the work I wanted to make in my head and struggle through trial and error to execute my mental image.
-Now, however, as someone who builds pots primarily by pinching clay, I’ve come to see how important and true this statement actually is.
+Now, however, as someone who builds pots primarily by using the pinch pot technique, I’ve come to see how important and true this statement actually is.

 In many ways, making pots is drawing three dimensionally; creating a handle, a spout, or a profile of a pot, is like creating a line in space.
 Drawing on paper trains your eye to see more thoughtfully and be more critical of your work.
 I found that after sketching things like spouts and handles repeatedly, I saw a significant difference in the ease with which I could create them.
 The simple gesture of putting pencil on paper several times to get a form right made an immense impact, solidifying how my hands needed to move to create that element in my work when it was time to actually build it in clay.
 The other reason I now see the importance of sketching is that my hands and fingertips need to be in tune with the physical and/or mental image I’m creating.
 I use very few tools to shape my work (figure 1).
 My fingers and my lap are my biggest tools and I sometimes even use the slack of my apron in my lap to help shape larger slabs that I’m pinching into a form.
 So, I always start with a drawing of the form, and I always have that image present when I’m making objects.